johnbrc/MPD-Distribution/README.md

 # Maize Plant Discipleship

-*Maize Plant Discipleship* (hereafter, *MPD*) refers to a discipleship resource designed in collaboration with Africans, for use in African contexts (and other post-colonial contexts).
+*Maize Plant Discipleship* (hereafter, *MPD*) is a discipleship resource designed in collaboration with Africans, for use in African contexts.

-The *MPD Syllabus* incorporates sixteen *Modules* and a *Handbook*, each of which will, in due course, have an associated textbook.
+-	The *MPD Syllabus* incorporates sixteen *Modules* and a *Handbook*, each of which will, in due course, have an associated textbook.

-*MPD Resources* are especially intended to facilitate group discussions, on the back of scripture readings and a series of topical studies, so that the syllabus provided by the resource does not require the input of an *expert* teacher, merely a person, or persons willing to *facilitate* the co-ordination of small study groups and discussions.
+-	*MPD Resources* are especially intended to facilitate group discussions, on the back of scripture readings and a series of topical studies, so that the syllabus provided by the resource does not require the input of an *expert* teacher, merely a person, or persons willing to *facilitate* the co-ordination of small study groups and discussions.

 ## Publication ##

-The intention is to publish *MPD Resources* along the lines of a *Free Cultural Resources*, or those of *open-source software*.
+The intention is to publish *MPD Resources* along the lines of a *Free Cultural Resources (FCR)*, or those of *Open-Source Software (OSS)*.
 More details to follow.
 Meanwhile, your interest and collaboration is invited.

 ### Licensing ##

 *MPD Resources* are typically available under the terms of a *Creative Commons license*, which licences reproduction, including translation, providing proper attribution is made.
 Each textbook, or similar resource, incorporates a CC licence.

-See *Licence* for further information.
+-	See *Licence.md* for further information.

 ### Translation